Manali As A Tourist Destination

 The best time to go to Manali is from April-June if you would like to enjoy the salubrious weather and plush greenery and September-December if you wish to enjoy the cold weather and snowfall.
 So, your best time to go to Manali depends upon what quiet experience you’d wish to enjoy.
 You need at least 4 days to enjoy sightseeing in Manali.
 Besides, there are numerous other places nearby Manali to go to like Kasol, Manikaran, Solang Valley, etc.

-You can never be too prepared when you are travelling to a hill station such as Manali.
+You can never be too prepared when you are traveling to a hill station such as Manali.
 Here are a couple of travel tips for Himachal Pradesh:

 The most famous street food of Manali is named Martha, a delicacy of commonly available at most Manali restaurants and comprising of rice and raisins.
 Even in summer, Manali can get chilly, so bring something for infrequent cool summer nights pack light and airy clothes with a few warm clothes for the nights.
 Light cotton clothing is the order of the day.
-In winter, take woollens that include sweaters, jackets, caps and socks.
+In winter, take woolen that includes sweaters, jackets, caps, and socks.